 SOURCE: NDSU President

 PROPOSALS.
-All proposals submitted to external agencies must be reviewed and approved by the responsible Department Chair, the College Dean and Sponsored Programs Administration (as a designee of the Vice President for Research, Creative Activities and Technology Transfer).
-PRIOR to the submission of the proposals.
-In cases where equipment match funds are required, the Vice President for Research, Creative Activities, and Technology Transfer's (or designee's) approval is also required.
+All proposals submitted to external agencies must be reviewed and approved by the responsible Department Chair, the College Dean and Sponsored Programs Administration (as a designee of the Vice President for Research and Creative Activity) PRIOR to the submission of the proposals.
+In cases where equipment match funds are required, the Vice President for Research and Creative Activity's (or designee's) approval is also required.

 1.1 The completed proposal must be submitted to all parties involved in the proposal approval process.
 The Chair and Dean are responsible for reviewing the proposal for consistency with the department and college mission; availability and commitment of department and college support services and resources, including faculty and staff time, space and finances; and assurance that the department and college obligations as defined in the proposal will be met.
-Sponsored Programs Administration, as designated by the Vice President for Research, Creative Activities and Technology Transfer, acts on behalf of the President and reviews the proposal for consistency with the institutional mission and policies, public or private agency policies and regulations, and applicable federal, state and local laws and regulations.
+Sponsored Programs Administration, as designated by the Vice President for Research and Creative Activity, acts on behalf of the President and reviews the proposal for consistency with the institutional mission and policies, public or private agency policies and regulations, and applicable federal, state and local laws and regulations.
 Each office may require modifications to the proposal.
 Proposals must meet the criteria of each review process BEFORE submission to a sponsoring agency.

 1.2 A Proposal Transmittal Form is required for each proposal submitted for review.
 Proposal Transmittal Forms may be obtained from Sponsored Programs Administration.

 1.3 Sponsored Programs Administration requires a minimum of 72 hours to process a proposal.
 If time is a problem, the entire proposal need not be submitted.
 A completed Proposal Transmittal Form, the proposal cover page, an abstract, and the budget page may be sufficient for final approval.
-Following final review by the Vice President for Research, Creative Activities, and Technology Transfer, the principal investigator will be called and informed of university approval or of the need for revision.
-Grant and contract proposals requiring additional space, renovations, remodeling, and/or relocations must be approved by the Vice President for Research, Creative Activities, and Technology Transfer and the Vice President for Finance and Administration prior to submission.
+Following final review by Sponsored Programs Administration (as a designee of the Vice President for Research and Creative Activity), the principal investigator will be called and informed of university approval or of the need for revision.
+Grant and contract proposals requiring additional space, renovations, remodeling, and/or relocations must be approved by the Vice President for Research and Creative Activity and the Vice President for Finance and Administration prior to submission.

 AWARDS.
 All contracts and agreements must be reviewed by Sponsored Programs Administration prior to their execution.
 Sponsored Programs Administration is responsible for negotiating all terms of the agreement.